Types under the hood

 All nullable types are super types for non-nullable types because we want to be able to assign a

-but not vice versa.
-The simplest example of Nothing?
+User to User? but not vice versa.
+The simplest example of Nothing? though is null.

 Platform type